JustakCZ/Sidequest/README.md

 > **"Turn your daily chores into an epic adventure."**

 **Sidequest** is a gamified productivity app built with **Flutter**.
 It transforms mundane daily tasks into RPG-style "contracts," rewarding users with XP, streaks, and rank progression.
-Designed with a sleek, dark **Glassmorphism UI** It helps users build habits in Fitness, Knowledge, Mindfulness, and Creativity.
+Designed with a sleek, dark **Glassmorphism UI**.
+My app helps users build habits in Fitness, Knowledge, Mindfulness, and Creativity.

 ---